 - Phase 1 Facilities Presentation (pdf): The 37-slide presentation summarizing the findings of the Phase 1 effort, as reported to the library district board on June 21, 2018.

-Phase 2: initial pre-design concepts and Facilities Master Plan
+phase 2: pre-design concepts and Facilities Master Plan

-The end of Phase 2 will result in a completed Facilities Master Plan, which will integrate library program specifications from Phase 1 with the building specifications, initial concept drawings, and cost estimates from Phase 2.
-The Facilities Master Plan, expected by the end of 2018, will outline the rationale and roadmap for future library building construction and renovation projects.
+The completed Facilities Master Plan integrates library program specifications from Phase 1 with building assessments, initial concept drawings, and cost estimates from Phase 2.
+This plan outlines the rationale and roadmap for future library building construction and renovation projects.
 A public presentation of the Facilities Master Plan was held at the Grants Pass branch on January 31, 2019.

 Such a capital fundraising campaign is necessary because the lean operating budget funded by the library district’s tax receipts does not provide for capital improvements.
 The capital campaign will be carried out by Josephine County Library Foundation.

-After funding is secured, the building projects can move on to the succeeding phases of design and construction:
+After funding is secured, the building projects can move on to the succeeding phases of design (one year) and construction (another year):

 The priorities and scheduling of the various recommended building projects will be determined by library leadership based on the recommendations of the Facilities Master Plan and the success of the capital campaign.

-This page will continue to be updated as the district and foundation move through the process.
+This page will continue to be updated as the library district and library foundation move through the process.
 For more information, email email@example.com or 541-476-0571.